-- treat you fairly and with consideration allowing you reasonable time to repay the loan which may include freezing interest and suspending charges
+- Treat you fairly and with consideration allowing you reasonable time to repay the loan which might include freezing interest and suspending charges

-- suspend recovery of the debt for a reasonable period if you are developing a repayment plan with a debt adviser or on your own
+- Suspend recovery of the debt for a reasonable period if you’re developing a repayment plan with a debt adviser or on your own

 In addition, they should:

 - Consider accepting small token payments temporarily if your repayments mean you haven’t enough money left for essentials like food, rent or mortgage, and utility bills

 - Not bombard you with phone calls, emails and text messages